 Rachelle Gould

-Rachelle Gould leads the Ecocultural Values Workshop.
+Rachelle Gould, who leads the Ecocultural Values Workshop, is the Steven Rubenstein Professor for Environment and Natural Resources at the University of Vermont’s Rubenstein School of Environment and Natural Resources (this is a 5-year, rotating endowed professorship, from 2025-2030).
 She is an inter- and transdisciplinary scholar whose work involves social science, the humanities, and a bit of ecology.
 Her research explores the relationship between people and ecosystems, with two foci: the values of nature (including cultural ecosystem services and relational values) and lifelong and life-wide environmental education and learning.
-Attention to equity and justice issues motivate and undergird this work.
-Community-based research is an important part of Rachelle’s approach, and her work has led her to multiple continents and scores of relationships with conservation practitioners, government officials, and local community members.
-These have included a higher education institution in Bhutan, The Nature Conservancy in Chile, and NGO and governmental partners in Kona, Hawaiʻi.
-She and her research team currently conduct research in Hawaiʻi, multiple locations in Vermont, and New York City, and insightful partners in these various places make the work what it is.
+Attention to equity and justice issues motivate and undergird this work (see our group’s Equity Commitment here).
+Community-based research is an important part of Rachelle’s approach, and her work involves multiple continents and scores of relationships with conservation practitioners, government officials, and local community members (see details on our Partners page).
 Rachelle holds interdisciplinary environmental degrees from Harvard (BA), Yale (MA), and Stanford (PhD).

 [Rachelle's CV] [Rachelle's Google Scholar page] |